Raid on the Beersheba to Hafir el Auja railway: Destruction of the railway

-The Imperial Camel Brigade fired the timed and instantaneous fuses together to destroyed "[a]pproximately 7600 yd of single track (each rail being destroyed at centre) beginning about 1 mi E of Auja and destroying rails to within 1 mi of Wadi Abiad Bridge."
-The six-span bridge over the Wadi Husaniya was "totally demolished" while seven piers and eight arches of the twelve-span bridge over the Wadi Abiad were demolished.
+The Imperial Camel Brigade fired the timed and instantaneous fuses together to destroy "[a]pproximately 7600 yd of single track (each rail being destroyed at centre) beginning about 1 mi E of Auja and destroying rails to within 1 mi of Wadi Abiad Bridge."
+The six-span bridge over the Wadi Husaniya was "totally demolished," while seven piers and eight arches of the twelve-span bridge over the Wadi Abiad were demolished.
 They continued working till 17:00 when they withdrew with their escorts.